RicardoSantiagoAraujo/wriTeX/README.md

-# artTeX: A LuaLaTeX articles template and Portfolio
+# arTeX: A LuaLaTeX articles template and Portfolio
 A highly versatile and customisable LuaLaTeX template for writing modular articles and compiling them into a single portfolio.

 ### Requirements